Leadership as the Catalytic Force Behind Workforce Reengagement

 Effective leadership that supports a culture of full engagement requires the development of leadership Essence and Form.

 Leaders develop their Essence by clarifying their purpose for being a leader and their leader philosophy, beliefs, and values.
 At the core, Essence is the quality of being a leader.
 Form is what a leader says or does.
-It represents those decisions, actions, and behaviours that demonstrate the leader’s Essence.
+It represents those decisions, actions, and behaviors that demonstrate the leader’s Essence.
 Highly effective and respected leaders are intentional, knowing what they want to BE as a leader.
 This shapes what they need to DO as a leader, making Essence (character) the foundation upon which their Form (skills) play out.

 To genuinely and effectively foster a culture of full engagement, leadership has to understand that the example they lead with greatly influences how employees choose to engage.